gianlazz/Lazztech.Cloud/GianDevNotes.md

 Hmm maybe I should make the FaceBoundingBox a struct?
 Sure, why not.
 Seems like it lends well to it then I can write custom equations against it more simply.
 Yup changing the FaceBoundingBox and it's PixelCoordinateVertext properties to structs from classes allowed my Assert.Equal(a, b); statment to pass like I expected.

 Test is passing however it's throwing an exception when actually run in the docker-compose project.

+Hmm I think it's an issue with looking at the snapshots being created from the images in the known/ dir that don't have people?
+Idk why but I need to identify why any would not have people and make sure it's not something I'm looking for to assign bounding boxes against as it will throw an exception.
+Also I still don't know why the unit test isn't throwing an exception...